coderlore/property-demo/README.md

 1. The main thing I learned was to keep things simple.
 I initially started building the backend thinking I would follow the MVC architechture.
 While that would have worked, installing and untilizing json server made things a lot easier.
 2. Going through the json server doc, I found there were different ways to query the data and found one that could sort the data alphabetically.
 3. I learned how to use react pagination library to display the property listings and by calculating the pages, the correct amount of pages were listed.
+4. Using Typescript made me cognizant of what types of data are being passed.